St. Augustine Alligator Farm Review

 The park opened in 1893 and moved to its current location in the 1920s.
 The St. Augustine Alligator Farm is open 365 days of the year, from 9-5 (summer hours 9-6).

 Hubby and I arrived at the St. Augustine Alligator Farm bright and early on a Tuesday morning… after we had gone to breakfast and dropped Max off at the groomer.
 Ok so it may have been closer to noon than early morning, but it was bright out!
-Unfortunately it wasn’t all that warm (high 50s), so we missed feeding time at the zoo.
+Unfortunately, it wasn’t all that warm (the high 50s), so we missed feeding time at the zoo.

 Let me back up a bit… Hubby went to the St. Augustine Alligator Farm because I wanted to go.
 He was a good sport about it, and we wandered around for about 2 hours.
 We did not see everything, but we saw the highlights.
 I took over 300 photos, some of which were overexposed because I didn’t check my camera setting.
 Arrrrrgh